Writing a successful media pitch isn’t easy.

 The 3 Elements of a Successful Media Pitch

-In my recent post on PR outreach, I explained the complete process of creating successful email pitches for journalists and bloggers.
+In my recent related post on PR outreach, I explained the complete process of creating successful email pitches for the right journalist or reporter.

-The purpose of these PR pitches is to get media coverage and gain exposure for your products and services from your target audience.
+The purpose of this PR pitching is to get media coverage and gain exposure for your products and services from your target audience.

 You see, there are many factors involved when it comes to crafting high-quality pitch emails.

 So, what are the three elements of successful media pitching?